turnkeyisp/blog/data/blog/us-based-call-centers.md

 - SMS text messaging
 - Community forums

 Subscribers call their ISPs for billing, inbound sales, and technical support.
-In all three cases, if another support channel is available then the customers would choose any of those channels over calling the ISP call center.
+In all three cases, if another support channel is available then the ISP customers would choose any of those channels over calling the ISP call center.
 Calling the ISP call center for support is often the support channel of last resort.

+## How do I call my service provider?

+Another problem is that ISP subscribers can't use a web self-service portal if they don't have an internet connection and they can't call their ISP if they don't have phone service.
+If they bundle their phone and internet together or if you have a mobile phone with voice and data service and you have a problem, it can be difficult to get in touch with your service provider.

+As a service provider you should search for your own business name and "phone number" to see if search engines suggest the right phone number to call.
+If ISP customers can't reach you through your perferred channels, then they are more likely to try to reach you through alternate channels or give up.

+Some subscribers are very quick to leave an online review but most ubscribers will often only leave a review after they are motivated to do so.
+That motivation often comes in the form of a very bad experience that leads them to a breaking point.
+Sometimes it can be the frustrated caused by the inability to reach their service provider.
+For that reason TurnkeyISP recommends making your support channels available 24/7.

+## Types of call centers

+There are three basic types of ISP call centers: Inbound, outbound, and blended.
+Any call or contact center which enables its agents to make outbound and inbound calls along with dealing with customer concerns across multiple channels is a blended call center.

+Types of inbound calls include:

+- Technical support
+- Sales inquiries
+- Customer service
+- Contract renewals and retention
+- Subscriber billing

+Most outbound focused call centers are telemarketing focused and they make outbound sales related calls.
+But not all outbound call centers are telemarketing.
+Outbound calls include callbacks or returned calls such as reeturning disconnected calls, abandoned calls, voicemails, and performing follow-up satisfaction surveys.
+These are all common forms of outbound calls that do not necessarily involve outbound sales.

+Anothe type of outbound call that is not telemarketing related an offline investigescalation.

 ## Subscriber frustrations